cadavidson98/Cloth-Sim/README.md

 # Cloth-Sim
 This cloth simulation was an assignment for the course *Animation and Planning in Games*.
 This project uses Partial Differential Equations and Mass-Spring systems to simulation cloth shape and movement.
 For an overview of this simulation's features, please visit [my website](https://cadavidson98.github.io/).

+## Building the project
+This project uses CMake and Git submodules.
+When cloning the code, make sure to use --recurse-submodules to clone the GLFW and GLM libraries.
+Building the project can be done using CMake.
+Just run CMake on the top directory to automatically add all external libraries and source code to a build command.
+This project has currently been tested in both Windows and Linux environments.

 ## Simulation Parameters
 Creating a cloth requires a number of parameters, these are outlined below:
 - k, The Spring Constant.
 This defines the cloth's stiffness/elasticity.